Bangalore high-speed rail link

 The Bengaluru High-Speed Rail Link (BHSRL) was a proposed high-speed railway to connect Bengaluru's city centre with the Kempegowda International Airport at Devanahalli.
 The rail line was to have run along the eastern side of National Highway 44, and cover a distance of 33 kilometres from MG Road to the airport.
 The project cost was estimated to be ₹57.67 billion.

 The project was cancelled in 2013 in favor of an extension of the Namma Metro, which was later announced and approved as the Blue Line.

 Plan

 The Kempegowda International Airport was located in Devanahalli, 36 kilometres away from the city centre.
 The airport was built at this location, since the old airport, HAL Airport, was located in the city centre and had no room for expansion when the airport hit a limit of 10 million passengers.
 After the new airport was opened, the only way to reach the airport was by NH 44.
 A flyover and 2 toll gates were constructed to connect the airport to the highway.

 As of now, only cars and buses can drive to the airport.
-In 2021, a railway station was opened on the bounday of the airport.
+In 2021, a railway station was opened on the boundary of the airport.
 It later became imperative to build a fast link between the city and the airport, since traffic jams prevented flyers from reaching the airport on time and in turn, some missed their flights.